I don't often call recipes perfect, but these oatmeal cookies are soft, chewy, and warmly spiced—everything a good oatmeal raisin cookie should be.

 How to Make Oatmeal Raisin Cookies

 Making this oatmeal raisin cookie recipe couldn’t be easier.
+No stand mixer (or even hand mixer) required!
 Here’s what you need to do:

 Oatmeal Cookie Recipe Tips